kozeldark/SpaceLost/README.md

 # SpaceLost
 Shooting game using WebGL.
 Astronaut left alone in space avoids meteorites.

-**How to play the game : Move the astronaut through the mouse to avoid meteorites.**
+**How to play the game :**

+**Move the astronaut through the mouse to avoid meteorites.
+When you press the space bar, the viewpoint changes.
+When the game is over, you can start again by pressing the left click.**

 -*Demo Link : https://spacelost.herokuapp.com*